PID Regulator

 The implementation of the PID algorithm has been tested using a state machine shown Figure 1.

-Figure 1: PID Test: State transition diagram
+Figure 1: PID Test - State transition diagram

 The object has been simulated by a delay of 2 sec.
-Figure 2 and Figure 3 at the end show two curves illustrating changes of the controlled ActValue by different PID parameters.
-There were no significant differences between Autonomous and Sampling Mode.
+Figure 2 and Figure 3 at the end show two curves illustrating changes of the controlled ActValue

 Conclusions

-The OfuRegulator is an integral part of the StateWORKS versions Basic and Pro.
-As a standard solution we offer a OfuRegulator function with the Sampling mode.
-On request we can supply the OfuRegulator with the Autonomous mode.
+is an integral part of the StateWORKS versions Basic and Pro.
+As a standard solution we offer a OfuRegulator

 The availability of this PID function means that StateWORKS covers a complete range of control tasks.